Skip Navigation

 U.S. Bureau of Community Health Services, U.S. Education Department, Office of Special Education and Rehabilitative Services.
 1981 (ca.).
 Collaborative projects for the health and educational care of handicapped children.
 Rockville, MD: Office for Maternal and Child Health, U.S. Department of Health and Human Services; Washington, DC: Office of Special Education and Rehabilitative Services, U.S. Department of Education, 12 pp.

-« Previous Page
+« Previous Page Next Page »

-The MCH Digital Library is one of six special collections at Geogetown University, the nation's oldest Jesuit institution of higher education.
-It is supported in part by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under award number U02MC31613, MCH Advanced Education Policy with an award of $700,000/year.
-The library is also supported through foundation and univerity funding.
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+The MCH Library is one of six special collections at Georgetown University, the nation's oldest Jesuit institution of higher education.
+The library is supported through foundation, private, university, state, and federal funding.
+This information or content and conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by Georgetown University or the U.S. Government.
+Note: web pages whose development was supported by federal government grants are being reviewed to comply with applicable Executive Orders.